zooba/PTVS-wiki/Cookiecutter.md

 _This feature is upcoming in the next RC update_

 Cookiecutter has a feature (Post-Generate Hooks) that allows for running arbitrary Python code after the files are generated.
 It is pretty flexible, but it doesn't allow easy access to Visual Studio.

 For example, you may want to open a file in the Visual Studio editor, or in its web browser, or trigger the Visual Studio UI that prompts the user to create a virtual environment and install package requirements.

 To allow these scenarios, Visual Studio will look for extended metadata that describes the commands to execute.
 These will run after the user opens the generated files in solution explorer (or after the files are added to an existing project).

+Note that the user can opt-out of running the tasks by unchecking **Run additional tasks on completion** in the template options.

 You define the commands by adding a section to cookiecutter.json.
 Here is an example: